 Pricing

 GoDaddy and Namecheap both have variations in their pricing models due to seasonal promotions and discount offers.
+For instance, GoDaddy offers a free domain for the first year when you subscribe to their hosting plans, which can provide significant savings.
 Their pricing also differs for new domain registrations, domain renewal, and domain transfers.

 Before registering, you should consider the period for which you are registering because longer registration periods have lower yearly prices.